salim-benhamadi/VR-User-Identification/README.md

     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module
     │   │
-    │   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
-    │   │
     │   ├── features       <- Scripts to turn raw data into features for modeling │   │   └── build_features.py